awsdocs/amazon-sns-developer-guide/doc_source/sns-message-attributes.md

 Message attribute data types identify how the message attribute values are handled by Amazon SNS\.
 For example, if the type is a number, Amazon SNS validates that it's a number\.

-Amazon SNS supports the following logical data types:
+Amazon SNS supports the following logical data types for all endpoints except as noted:
 + **String** – Strings are Unicode with UTF\-8 binary encoding\.
 For a list of code values, see [http://en\.wikipedia\.org/wiki/ASCII\#ASCII\_printable\_characters](http://en.wikipedia.org/wiki/ASCII#ASCII_printable_characters)\.
 + **String\.Array** – An array, formatted as a string, that can contain multiple values\.
 The values can be strings, numbers, or the keywords `true`, `false`, and `null`\.

+  This data type isn't supported for AWS Lambda subscriptions\.
+If you specify this data type for Lambda endpoints, it's passed as the `String` data type in the JSON payload that Amazon SNS delivers to Lambda\.
 + **Number** – Numbers are positive or negative integers or floating\-point numbers\.
 Numbers have sufficient range and precision to encompass most of the possible values that integers, floats, and doubles typically support\.
 A number can have a value from \-109 to 109, with 5 digits of accuracy after the decimal point\.
 Leading and trailing zeroes are trimmed\.

+  This data type isn't supported for AWS Lambda subscriptions\.
+If you specify this data type for Lambda endpoints, it's passed as the `String` data type in the JSON payload that Amazon SNS delivers to Lambda\.
 + **Binary** – Binary type attributes can store any binary data; for example, compressed data, encrypted data, or images\.

 ## Reserved message attributes for mobile push notifications<a name="sns-attrib-mobile-reserved"></a>